Aaron Jones Player Prop Bets for NFL Week 10 | Green Bay vs. Seattle 11/14/2021

 Season Stats

-- The Packers have run 56.4% passing plays and 43.6% rushing plays this season.
-They rank 15th in the NFL in scoring.
+- The Packers have thrown the football in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
+This offensive attack ranks 15th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Seahawks.